-- No Burden Little Burden - Some Burden2 Much Burden Great Deal of Burden - 4 Exposure application does not mention exposure indicators application mentions at least one indicator, but provides no support application supports one type of exposureindicator and that it impacts community to a greater extent than other communities data supports more than one type of exposure indicator and that they impact the community to a greater extent than other communities data supports more than one type of exposureindicator and that they impact the community to a much greater extent than other communities
+No Burden - Little Burden - Some Burden - Much Burden - Great Deal of Burden - Exposure application does not mention exposure indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities

-Environmental Effects application does not mention environmental effects indicators application mentions at least one indicator, but provides no support application supports one type of exposureindicator and that it impacts community to a greater extent than other communities data supports more than one type of exposureindicator and that they impact the community to a greater extent than other communities data supports more than one type of exposureindicator and that they impact the community to a much greater extent than other communities Sensitive Population application does not mention sensitive population indicators application mentions at least one indicator, but provides no support application supports one type of exposureindicator and that it impacts community to a greater extent than other communities data supports more than one type of exposure indicator and that they impact the community to a greater extent than other communities data supports more than one type of exposureindicator and that they impact the community to a much greater extent than other communities Socioeconomic Factor application does not mention socioeconomic factor indicators application mentions at least one indicator, but provides no support application supports one type of exposureindicator and that it impacts community to a greater extent than other communities data supports more than one type of exposureindicator and that they impact the community to a greater extent than other communities data supports more than one type of exposureindicator and that they impact the community to a much greater extent than other communities
+Environmental Effects application does not mention environmental effects indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities Sensitive Population application does not mention sensitive population indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities Socioeconomic Factor application does not mention socioeconomic factor indicators application mentions at least one indicator, but provides no support application supports one type of indicator and that it impacts community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a greater extent than other communities data supports more than one type of indicator and that they impact the community to a much greater extent than other communities

-Communities must receive a minimum score of 45 (out of 70 possible points), to be designated as an EJEnvironmental Justice Community.
+Communities must receive a minimum score of 45 (out of 70 possible points), to be designated as an Environmental Justice Community.
 The possible points are:

-Maximum Points EJEnvironmental Justice Score Component
+Maximum Points Environmental Justice Score Component

 20 Exposure Indicators

 10 Environmental Effects Indicators

 15 Sensitive Population Indicators

 15 Socioeconomic Factor Indicators

-In addition to scores for the four EJEnvironmental Justice areas, an additional 10 points are available to communities whothat are directly adjacent to a calculated or self-designated EJEnvironmental Justice block group ("Proximity Points") f.").
-In scoring, the committee will give the application an integer score from 0 to 4 in each of the four environmental justice Environmental Justice areas; these scores will then be translated to rubric points based on added together to arrive at the relative weighting of each rubric area. total score.
-(For example, if the committee Committee assesses the information submitted to support the Exposure Indicators as a 2, "Much Burden", that application will receive 50%15 of the 20 available points for Exposure Indicators, i.e. 10 points.
-If the application receives a score of 1 in the Committee assesses the information submitted to support the Sensitive Population area, it

-Indicators as "Some Burden", that application will receive 25%8 of the 15 available points for Sensitive
+In addition to scores for the four Environmental Justice areas, an additional 10 points are available to communities that are directly adjacent to a calculated or self-designated Environmental Justice block group ("Proximity Points").
+In scoring, the Committee will give the application an integer score in each of the four Environmental Justice areas; these scores will then be added together to arrive at the total score.
+(For example, if the Committee assesses the information submitted to support the Exposure Indicators as "Much Burden", that application will receive 15 of the 20 available points for Exposure Indicators.
+If the Committee assesses the information submitted to support the Sensitive Population Indicators as "Some Burden", that application will receive 8 of the 15 available points for Sensitive Population Indicators).